sassoftware/sas-container-recipes/README.md

 ## SAS Viya Programming - Multiple Containers

-### Capabilities
+### At a Glance

-* Build multiple Docker images of a SAS Viya programming-only environment
-* Leverage Kubernetes to:
-    * Create the deployments
-    * Create SMP or MPP CAS
-    * Run these environments in interactive mode
+* The SAS Viya programming run-time deployed to multiple Docker containers with Kubernetes.
+* A typical deployment includes a container for the SAS Viya programming run-time, a container for the CAS server, and a container for an HTTP proxy server.
+* Ideal for the [users described above](#at-a-glance), but who want to step up the analytics and data processing to CAS massively parallel processing (MPP).
+* Leverage Kubernetes to create the deployments, create the CAS server (SMP or MPP), and to run the containers in interactive mode so that users can access the SAS Viya programming run-time.

 ### Docker Registry